ATRedshaw/ATRedshaw.github.io/_posts/2024-08-16-the-lazy-managers-guide-to-fpl-success-202324-optimisation.md

 ## Results and Insights

 ### Points Scored & Overall Rank
 The moment of truth had arrived.
 After fine-tuning constraints, wrestling with substitutions, and letting the optimisation engine run its course, we had our answer.
-The fully optimized, meticulously crafted, and utterly ignored set-and-forget team achieved a staggering 2656 points.
+The fully optimised, meticulously crafted, and utterly ignored set-and-forget team achieved a staggering 2656 points.

 To put that into perspective, this dream team would have secured a top 250 finish in the world, outperforming the vast majority of the 11 million+ FPL managers globally.
 Let that sink in for a moment: a team selected once, untouched throughout the season, could theoretically achieve a level of success most active managers only dream of.
 Now, before we all resign ourselves to a future of FPL passivity, let's inject a dose of reality.
 This remarkable achievement was fueled by the unfair advantage of hindsight.
-Our optimizer had access to the entire season's data, a luxury no manager enjoys in the real world.
+Our optimiser had access to the entire season's data, a luxury no manager enjoys in the real world.

 ### Comparison to my Own Team

-Speaking of reality, let's just say my own FPL season played out in stark contrast to this optimized ideal.
+Speaking of reality, let's just say my own FPL season played out in stark contrast to this optimised ideal.
 A disappointing 171,811th place finish served as a humbling reminder that real-world FPL involves a potent cocktail of skill, luck, and the occasional emotional breakdown.
 (My 1,326th place finish and triumphant Liverpool Cup victory the previous year feels like a distant memory).

-Figure 1 below vividly illustrates the chasm between my season-long struggle and the optimized team's serene ascent:
+Figure 1 below vividly illustrates the chasm between my season-long struggle and the optimised team's serene ascent:

 ![image](/assets/img/lazy-managers-guide-to-fpl-success-202324/cummulative_points_own_vs_optimised.png)
 _Figure 1: The cumulative points scored by me vs. the optimal set-and-forget team._

 ### Comparison to the Average Team

-The optimized team's success wasn't just about a high overall score, it was about the *way* it achieved those points.
+The optimised team's success wasn't just about a high overall score, it was about the *way* it achieved those points.
 This was a masterclass in consistency, steadily outperforming the average FPL manager week after week.

 Figure 2 showcases this impressive consistency with remarkable clarity:

 ![image](/assets/img/lazy-managers-guide-to-fpl-success-202324/optimised_difference_to_average_by_gw.png)
-_Figure 2: The difference in points scored by the optimized set-and-forget team vs. the average per gameweek._
+_Figure 2: The difference in points scored by the optimised set-and-forget team vs. the average per gameweek._

 Throughout the entire 38-gameweek season, our static squad lost out to the average team only five times.
 And on all but one of those occasions (Gameweek 1's teething problems), the margin was razor-thin.
-On the flip side, the optimized team racked up a remarkable number of victories over the average player, particularly as the season wore on and those lucrative double gameweeks rolled around.
+On the flip side, the optimised team racked up a remarkable number of victories over the average player, particularly as the season wore on and those lucrative double gameweeks rolled around.

 This trend of steady gains is further emphasized in the points distribution shown in Figure 3: